Skip to next element

 Whether it’s setting up an hour on your calendar to meditate, turning off your phone and picking up that new fiction book that’s been on the table for months, or making sure family movie night happens at least once a week, prioritizing these activities is a great goal.
 These hobbies outside of typical “productive work” can help add balance to your life if you're stressed.

-You won’t feel burnout as quickly when working at your job or homework or as stressed when trying to get the kids ready for school.
+You won’t feel burnout as quickly when working at your job or as stressed when trying to get the kids ready for school.
 Don’t guilt yourself, these moments with loved ones and moments for focusing on your own personal self-care are essential.

 family sitting on their couch watching a movie together